hipe/tmx/lib/skylab/headless/doc/issues/058-what-narrative-pre-order-means.md

 increasing complexity).
 This is done solely for ease of comprehension and human scanning, specifically for ease of refactoring.

-(we used to go strictly alphabeticaly within public and protected sections, but this proved sub-optimal because of both a) a spaghetti effect when reading and b) it was prohibitive to refactoring, during which method frequently get renamed.)
+(we used to go strictly alphabeticaly within public and private sections, but this proved sub-optimal because of both a) a spaghetti effect when reading and b) it was prohibitive to refactoring, during which method frequently get renamed.)